fac-12/FAC-OVERFLOW/README.md

   # Setting up the database locally

-We are currently hard-coding the data in to the application (`static.js`) because we don't have a database.
-Now we want to replace `static.js` with an actual database.
  Let's start by setting up the database we will connect to.

 1. Connect to postgres, by typing `psql` in the terminal on MAC, and `sudo -u postgres psql` on ubuntu.
 1. Create the database by typing `CREATE DATABASE [the name of the database];`.